Why does the AYSO need Safety Directors?

 What kind of policy is Soccer Accident Insurance (SAI)?

 SAI serves as a secondary form of medical and/or dental insurance should an accidental injury occur during specified AYSO activities and events.

 What are the SAI Policy Limits?

 SAI pays medical costs up to $50,000 (maximum medical expense benefit includes Emergency Room Treatment) per claim to an insured person for accidental bodily injuries incurred as a direct result of participation in a covered activity.
 This policy is an "Excess" policy, but will pay claims on a primary basis if no primary medical insurance is available.
 All claims under this policy will be paid on a Usual & Customary basis.
 See "What is covered" for a more detailed explanation.
-Each claim is subject to a $200 deductible.
+As of July 1, 2014 each claim is subject to a $500 deductible.

 Who is covered under SAI?

 All registered players through the U-19 age division, all registered VIP players and all registered coaches, referees and volunteers are covered for accidental bodily injury while participating in the following sanctioned activities: scheduled games, tournaments, team practice sessions or other sponsored activities, provided they are under the direct supervision of a team official, and group travel directly to or from such games, tournaments, practice sessions or sponsored activities, provided that players are traveling as a team, and the vehicle is operated by a licensed adult driver.

 What is covered under SAI?